confluentinc/ksql/docs/how-to-guides/test-an-app.md

 ```

 A test file contains one or more tests separated by the `--@test` directive.
-Each test consists of KSQL comments containing directives and sql stataments.
+Each test consists of comments containing directives and sql stataments.

 ### Directives

 There are three directives available:

 * `--@test: name of test`.
-This is required in every test.
+Required in every test.
 * `--@expected.error: error class`.
-This directive checks that the test throws an error of the
+Checks that the test throws an error of the
 provided type.
 * `--@expected.message: error message`.
-This directive checks that the test throws an error with a
+Checks that the test throws an error with a
 message containing the provided message.

 ### Statements